 1) Size of Aquarium

-• For a 20-gallon tank, I typically start with 10 snails, one cleaner shrimp, and two hermit crabs.
-Five snails are herbivores and will clean the glass and rock, and the other five snails are detritivores and live in the sandbed and eat extra food and fish waste.
-Obviously this is just a starting point.
+For a 20-gallon tank, I usually initiate with 10 snails, one cleaner shrimp, and two hermit crabs.
+Out of these, five snails are herbivores focused on glass and rock cleaning, while the other five snails are detritivores residing in the sandbed to consume excess food and fish waste.
+Keep in mind, this is a starting point.

-• For example, my current 24-gallon aquarium has about 15-20 snails total, one cleaner shrimp, and one conch.
-That’s it.
-I don’t have any hermit crabs because my 24 gallon aquarium is dominated by LPS corals and softies, and I don’t want the crab to pick at them.
+As an example, in my current 24-gallon aquarium, I maintain approximately 15-20 snails in total, along with one cleaner shrimp and one conch.
+I’ve omitted hermit crabs because my 24-gallon tank is dominated by LPS corals and softies, and I wish to avoid any potential interference from the crabs.

 2) Bioload